spf13/cobra/site/content/completions/powershell.md

-# Generating PowerShell Completions For Your Own cobra.Command
+# Generating PowerShell Completions For Your Own kcli.Command

 Please refer to [Shell Completions](_index.md#powershell-completions) for details.